Decent-Partners/Decent-overview/README.md

 ### Introduction
 This working document will form the basis for the upcoming Decent Partners proposal to the Edgeware treasury.

+It follows from an [initial outline proposal](https://commonwealth.im/edgeware/proposal/discussion/831-decent-an-edgeware-ecosystem-project) which has been further refined here.

 By developing the proposal on Github every change is historically traceable and can be updated in line with progress.

 This community created roadmap outlines a path to building a publicly owned, operated and accessed Web3 media ecosystem.